ahemmeter/ahemmeter.github.io/cv.md

 * Upcoming: NWAV 2015, Paper Presentation, Social and acoustic factors in the perception of creak

 ## Workshops
-* September 2015 Workshop on basic Praat scripting
+* <a href="http://phon.wordpress.ncsu.edu/workshops/">September 2015 Workshop</a> on basic Praat scripting

 ## Participation in the Academic Community